emilkenguerli/note-taking-api/README.md

 ## Introduction

 This is a Note-Taking application with multi-user support, categories, and search functionality.
 It allows users to create, edit, and delete notes.
 Notes can be public or private.
 Categories can be managed with CRUD operations.

 ## Features

-- User Registration and Login
+- User Registration and Login with JWT signed Tokens
 - Create, View, Edit, and Delete Notes
 - Users are able to create Public and Private Notes
+- Private notes will only show up for the user that created them
-- CRUD Operations for Categories
+- CRUD Operations for Categories, all Categories are public
 - Search and Filter Notes
 - Pagination for Notes and Categories
 - Multi-user Support
-- Error Handling
+- Custom Error Handling

 ## Getting Started